Precipitated withdrawal is when Suboxone makes you dope sick.

 I sometimes explain the above process to patients using an elevator button analogy.
-While not perfect, it does help to make some sense of what seems like a complex process.
+While not perfect, it does help to make some sense of what seems like a complicated process.
 Imagine that an opioid, such as heroin or oxycodone, is present in a person’s system.

-The benefits of buprenorphine over other opioids.
+What are the benefits of buprenorphine over other opioids?

 Also, blocking the receptor is important in preventing opioid cravings.
 While buprenorphine is very effective in treating opioid addiction, it is useful in treating chronic pain as well.
-In fact, many patients with chronic pain who are unable to get other opioids prescribed anymore find that buprenorphine provides adequate pain relief.
+Many patients with chronic pain who are unable to get other opioids prescribed anymore find that buprenorphine provides adequate pain relief.

 Precipitated withdrawal from Suboxone is not as bad as naloxone-precipitated withdrawal.